TomRaeves/DistSesh1Final/README.md

 # DistSesh1Final
-# This project is the first lab session of "Distributed Systems"
+# This project is the solution to the assignment of the first lab session of "Distributed Systems"